How to get from Madrid to Barcelona by train, bus or flight.

-To get from Madrid to Barcelona on Sep 27 we recommend taking a train because it’s the best combination of price and speed.
+The best way to travel from Madrid to Barcelona is by taking a train because it’s the best combination of price and speed.

 To travel from Madrid to Barcelona, there are various transportation methods available, from buses and trains, to flights.
 This is a popular route connecting the two largest cities in Spain.
 Since the trips are generally not that long, people tend to travel for Madrid to Barcelona for work, thanks to the high-speed trains, or even just a weekend visit.
 The daily train and flight travel time from Madrid to Barcelona takes around one and a half to three hours to cover the distance between the two cities of more or less 312 miles (504 km).
 However, the journeys by bus can be overnight and take as long as 8h 25min.
 Most of the transportation methods between Madrid and Barcelona are direct trips, not requiring stopovers.